ShirazEXE/ShirazEXE/README.md

 #  🐱**SHIRAZEXE**

-##   Computer Science & Engineering Explorer ️
+**`Digital Nomad(Developer&Explorer)`**

-Passionate novie on a journey to explore the vast landscape of computer science & engineering.
-Equipped with a growing toolkit of frameworks and languages and burdened with impossible bugs and errors I am searching for ways to use my skills and solve problems.
+Driven by an insatiable curiosity, I venture forth into the enchanted realm of computer science and engineering.
+My knapsack brims with potent tools - languages and frameworks and shoulders burdened with impossible bugs and errors.
+I'm eager to tackle challenges and use my skills to solve problems.
+This journey of discovery fuels my love for the world of computers and machines, so I really wish for is to live my mark in this wonderful world through solving unsolvable problems.

 **Front-End Fundamentals**